 - In a large pot of salted boiling water, cook pasta for 8 to 10 minutes or until al dente.
 Rinse under cold water and drain.

-- Pour pasta in large mixing bowl.
+- Pour pasta into a large mixing bowl.
 Add chicken/spinach mixture and enough pesto Alfredo sauce to coat.
-Add Parmesan, mix well and serve.
+Add Parmesan, mix well, and serve.

 Prep Time: 10 Min; Cook Time: 35 Min; Ready In: 45 Min